Harda: Geography

+Climate

 Flora and fauna

 In the southern hill regions of Harda we can find the Tribal, 'Gond' and 'Korku' people.
 The south region of Harda was under 'Makdae' rule and the 'Gond' king was the ruler.
 The 'Bichhola' village of harda was the developed 'Rajaswa' center in the Mughal empire.

 The area which was called 'Gondwana' became non-tribal (it is still tribal because there is a vast tribal population) during the British rule, as the workers, administration officials, farmers and business community was in touch with the states like Maharashtra, Rajasthan, Uttar Pradesh and Gujarat for a 150 years the area got influenced by the culture of these states.

 Demographics

 As of 2011 Indian Census, Harda had a total population of 68,162, of which 34,970 were males and 33,192 were females.
 Population within the age group of 0 to 6 years was 8,205.
 The total number of literates in Harda was 52,771, which constituted 77.4% of the population with male literacy of 80.9% and female literacy of 73.7%.
 The effective literacy rate of 7+ population of Harda was 88.0%, with male literacy rate of 92.3% and female literacy rate of 83.5%.
 The Scheduled Castes and Scheduled Tribes population was 8,758 and 2,390 respectively.
 Harda had 13493 households in 2011.